Frequency-Enhanced Diffusion Models: Curriculum-Guided Semantic Alignment for Zero-Shot Skeleton Action Recognition: Results

 \subsection{Limitations}

-While our framework achieves state-of-the-art performance, two limitations warrant acknowledgment.
-First, it inherits the intrinsic stochasticity of diffusion-based inference.
+While our framework achieves state-of-the-art performance, a key limitation warrants acknowledgment.
+The framework inherits the intrinsic stochasticity of diffusion-based inference.
 Following the protocol established in~\cite{do2025bridging}, our classification relies on sampling random Gaussian noise to probe the generative likelihood of candidate classes.
 Consequently, the recognition results exhibit minor fluctuations across different noise initializations.
 Although our extensive experiments confirm that FDSM consistently outperforms baselines regardless of this variability, the non-deterministic nature of the inference process remains a constraint for applications requiring strictly reproducible outputs.
 Future research could address this by exploring deterministic sampling strategies (e.g., DDIM inversion) or employing ensemble methods to marginalize the noise variance.